Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    .. code-block:: cpp

-      boost::shared_ptr< TwoWayDopperObservationSettings > observationSettings =
+      std::shared_ptr< TwoWayDopperObservationSettings > observationSettings =
-            boost::make_shared< TwoWayDopperObservationSettings >(
+            std::make_shared< TwoWayDopperObservationSettings >(
                 uplinkOneWayDopplerSettings, downlinkOneWayDopplerSettings, biasSettings );

 where:

    - :literal:`uplinkOneWayDopplerSettings`

-      An object that defines the settings for uplink one-way Doppler, of type :literal:`boost::shared_ptr< OneWayDopperObservationSettings >`
+      An object that defines the settings for uplink one-way Doppler, of type :literal:`std::shared_ptr< OneWayDopperObservationSettings >`

    - :literal:`downlinkOneWayDopplerSettings`

-      An object that defines the settings for uplink one-way Doppler, of type :literal:`boost::shared_ptr< OneWayDopperObservationSettings >`
+      An object that defines the settings for uplink one-way Doppler, of type :literal:`std::shared_ptr< OneWayDopperObservationSettings >`

    - :literal:`biasSettings`

-      An object that defines the settings for an observation bias, of type :literal:`boost::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.
+      An object that defines the settings for an observation bias, of type :literal:`std::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.

 .. _properTimeRates: